 On p53 I have confused the Telecommunications Research Establishment in Malvern and the Post Office Research Station in Dollis Hill.

-The arithmetic in Figure 43 on p61 appears wrong, but I have cropped out an extra line item where Ferranti had also predicted £100K of commercial sales.
+The arithmetic in Figure 43 on p61 appears wrong, but only because I cropped out a line item at the top where Ferranti had also predicted £100K of commercial sales.
 Looking at it now, I wonder if they hit their target.

 p115 Ida Fitzgerald was the lone wirewoman in the University lab, and the woman photographed is not (necessarily) doing a wirewoman’s job, but she was doing it in Ferranti.
 So the identification of the woman in the photograph as Fitzgerald is less than likely.